2008 invasion of Anjouan: Aftermath

 Bacar managed to escape to Mayotte by speedboat, and reports on March 26 confirmed his presence on the island and stated he had requested political asylum in France.
 The Associated Press reported from Paris that France was considering the request for political asylum but Comoran leaders and anti-French protesters in Comoros demanded that France return Bacar to the Comoros.
-France stated that it was treating the asylum request as quickly as possible, but, on March 27, Bacar was moved to the French island of Réunion, where he was charged and investigated for illegally entering French territory while carrying weapons, along with 23 of his followers.
+On March 27, Bacar was moved to the French island of Réunion, where he was charged and investigated for illegally entering French territory while carrying weapons, along with 23 of his followers.
 The case was rejected for procedural reasons, but Bacar and the 23 others remained in custody.

 By the end of March, several prominent supporters of Bacar had been arrested, including Caabi El-Yachroutu, a former Vice-President, Prime Minister, and Interim President of Comoros.
 Three others were found in hiding near Domoni on March 29, including Mohamed Abdou Mmadi (a former Minister of Transport and spokesman for Bacar), Ibrahim Halidi (a former Prime Minister and advisor to Bacar), and Ahmed Abdallah Sourette (a former President of the Constitutional Court).

 On April 5, Bacar was remanded in custody.
 Comoran President Sambi visited Anjouan in early April, marking his first visit to the island since May 2007.
 He said that he hoped that separatism in Anjouan would cease with the removal of Bacar from power, and he praised the African leaders who had provided assistance for the invasion.

 Contrary to previous reports that France was against the invasion, France gave its approval and helped to air-lift the African Union troops to the island.
 French Foreign Minister Bernard Kouchner stressed on April 8 that France had not supported Bacar or provided him with any protection, and that it had fully supported African Union intervention.

 On April 18, Bacar, along with 21 of his close guards, was released from prison and returned to house arrest at the Réunion military airbase.
 On April 23, it was announced that the French Office of Protection of Refugees and Stateless Persons (Office français de protection des réfugiés et apatrides; OFPRA) had granted asylum to two of Bacar's men and refused asylum for six of them; those whose requests were rejected were to be sent to a third country and not returned to the Comoros due to fears of persecution.
 OFPRA had yet to rule on the cases of Bacar or his other men.

 Bacar's asylum request was rejected on May 15.
 France's Secretary of State for Overseas, Yves Jégo, said France would support the Comoran Government's efforts.
 "We will continue to act in consultation with the Comoros so that the law can be applied and Colonel Bacar can be tried."
 Presidential elections in Anjouan occurred on June 15 and June 29.
 The election was won by Moussa Toybou, who defeated Mohamed Djaanfari in the second round.